 Prior to working as a psychotherapist and trainer I have worked in the funeral sector, education, social work & social service management.
 Increasingly so, I find myself being invited to offer consultancy and professional psychological commentary for television and radio programs.
 This latter, unexpected twist in my career particularly excites me at the moment as I am keen to promote the ethical and professional application of psychology within the media (particularly news and topical / ethical debate programs).

 I would describe myself as compassionate, dynamic and grounded.
 I hold a firm belief that every person is individual, and has the potential to fully realise their unique qualities.
 Academically speaking, my approach is pluralistic - relational, psychodynamic, existential, and cognitive behavioural - and underpinned by humanistic values.
-In ordinary terms, I adapt my approach to meet the needs of my client, and hold the firm believe that a key part (tool) of the growth process is the actual relationship with whom I'm working.
+In ordinary terms, I adapt my approach to meet the needs of my client, and hold the firm belief that a key part (tool) of the growth process is the actual relationship with whom I'm working.

 As a fully qualified psychotherapist I have a masters degree (with 'Distinction') in TA psychotherapy, a BSc. (with 'Honours') degree in psychology, and am a certified transactional analyst (CTA) and a qualified teacher and supervisor (PTSTA).
 Prior to becoming a UKCP registered psychotherapist I also undertook a three years training as a person-centred counsellor.
 I have also completed a professional doctorate at University of Manchester, and dual professional status as a Chartered Counselling Psychologist and Health and Care Professions Council (HCPC) registered Counselling Psychologist.
 I hold a EuroPsy Certificate (awarded by the European Federation of Pyschologists' Association) - an international award recognising the work and credability of psychologists.

 As a psychologist I have studied and trained in cognitive behavioural therapy (CBT) applications at doctoral level.
 As a registered Acceptance Commitment Therapist (ACT) and professional member of the Association of Contextual Behaviorial Science (ACBS) I have published papers concerning my therapeutic work and how I implement 'mindfulness' into my practice.